kiritosahai/pdf_merger/README.md

-📄 pdf_merger
+📄 PDF Merger and Splitter

-Hello!
-This project is called pdf_merger — a simple and user-friendly web application made to merge and split PDF files online.
+Welcome to our project PDF Merger and Splitter — a simple and user-friendly web application built to help users merge and split PDF files easily and quickly.

-Live Demo:
+🔗 Live Demo:
 👉 https://pdf-merge-split.onrender.com/

 🎯 Purpose

-The purpose of this project is to help users manage PDF documents easily without installing any software.
+The main aim of this project is to make PDF management easier for everyone.
-Our application lets users:
+With this tool, users can:

-Merge multiple PDFs into one combined file
+Merge multiple PDF files into one

 Split a single PDF into separate pages

-Use everything directly in a browser

-It is designed to be simple, fast, and accessible, with a friendly interface and smooth performance on both computer and mobile screens.
+Perform everything online without installing any software

+We wanted to create something that is:

+Fast to use

+Very easy to understand

+Works smoothly on both mobile and desktop

 🚀 Features
 ✳️ Merge PDFs

+This feature allows you to:

-Select multiple PDF files
+Upload multiple PDF documents

-Merge them into a single document
+Combine them into a single PDF

-Download instantly
+Download the merged file in one click

+It is useful for:

+Combining notes

+Submitting assignments

+Creating one final report

 ✳️ Split PDFs

+This feature allows you to:

-Select one PDF
+Upload one PDF

-Split it into individual pages
+Automatically separate it into individual pages

-Download pages separately or as a ZIP file
+Download each page or a ZIP file containing all pages

+It is useful for:

+Extracting important pages

+Sharing only a section of a document

 ✳️ User Experience

-Clean and neat interface
+Clean and simple interface

-Easy navigation between pages

-Fully responsive design
+Buttons are clear and easy to interact with

+Everything stays stable — no shifting layout

+Perfect for small screens like smartphones

-✳️ Smart File Handling
+✳️ Backend File Handling

-Uses temporary storage

-Files are cleaned up automatically after processing
+Files are stored temporarily only for processing

+After downloading, temporary files are removed

+Keeps system safe, clean, and fast

-🛠️ Tech Stack
+🛠️ Tech Stack Used

-We used a modern and lightweight tech stack:

-Layer	Technology
+Part of System	Technology
 Frontend	HTML5, CSS3, JavaScript
 Backend	Flask (Python), PyPDF2, Zipfile
-Hosting	Render
+Hosting	Render Cloud Deployment
-📂 Project Structure
+📂 Project Structure Overview
 /templates
     ├── index.html     # Merge page
     ├── split.html     # Split page
-app.py                   # Backend logic
+app.py                 # Backend controller
-temp_files/              # Temporary storage for PDFs
+temp_files/            # Temporary file storage
 README.md

-▶️ Run Locally
+▶️ How to Run the Project Locally

-Install required packages:
+1️⃣ Install required libraries:

 pip install flask pypdf2

-Run the project:
+2️⃣ Run the project:

 python app.py

-Then open in browser:
+3️⃣ Open in browser:

 http://localhost:5000

-🌐 Live Preview
+🌐 Online Hosted Version

-Try it here:
+Available here:
 👉 https://pdf-merge-split.onrender.com/

 👥 Team Members
-Name	Enrollment No.
+Member	Enrollment No.
 Yashica Shah	11024210230
 Kushagra Sahai	11024210204
 Kishlay Kaushal	11024210222
+🙌 Closing Note

-✨ Thank you for checking out our project!
+Thank you for reviewing our project PDF Merger and Splitter.
-We hope this tool makes working with PDFs easier and faster!
+We hope this tool helps make PDF work faster, simpler, and more accessible for everyone.